Dhamma Articles And Talks By Subject

 Upon describing the skillful qualities of concentration and refined mindfulness the Buddha taught that it was actual individual experiences of the results of Dhamma practice that would prove the effectiveness of his Dhamma.
 Dismissing the mere outward appearance of a contemplative’s life, what was of singular importance was to develop the qualities of mindful restraint rooted in wisdom, virtue, and concentration in a completely practical manner in each practitioner’s life and in each moment that occurs.

-The Buddha consistently framed his teaching by stating “I teach the arising of suffering and the cessation of suffering, nothing more.”
+“I teach the arising of suffering and the cessation of suffering, nothing more.”
 In describing suffering (dukkha) the Buddha teaches “birth is suffering, sickness is suffering, aging is suffering, death is suffering….in short the Five Clinging Aggregates are suffering.”
 It is in maintaining the Five Clinging Aggregates through ignorance that continues suffering.

 Over-emphasizing the importance of the knowledge of each individual birth then diminishes the importance of recognizing the continuity of wrong (ignorant) views that continues ongoing suffering.
 Continuity obscures impermanence so focussing on what continues is not skillful.
 Recognition of the Three Marks of Existence brings wisdom that ends ignorance and ends the cycle of Dukkha.